Chairman’s Message 2017

 Dear Festival Goers,

-We presented an exciting and varied programme with the return of some old favourites such as the Pint Size Plays and many new items as well.
+We are presenting an exciting and varied programme with the return of some old favourites such as the Pint Sized Plays and many new items as well.

 The first weekend, “Cantemus!” returns under the baton of Mike Cotham with a scratch choir singing The Armed Man by Carl Jenkins and Fauré’s Requiem.
-The festival would never be complete without choirs and in contrast to the classical oratorio we had the ever-popular Tenby Male Choir which has performed in every festival since it started and is in St Mary’s Church on Thursday 28th.
+The festival would never be complete without choirs and in contrast to the classical oratorio we have the ever-popular Tenby Male Choir which has performed in every festival since it started and is in St Mary’s Church on Thursday 28th.

 Rosemary Rhys Davies, Chairman